CIBC Theatre: History

+Some of the greatest Broadway musicals played while 22 west Monroe was still the Shubert Theatre in the 50's and early 60's.
+In order of appearance was 'Gypsy' starring the incomparable Ethel Merman, followed by the 'Sound of Music' starring Florence Henderson and this was followed by 'Oliver' which starred some of the original Broadway cast including Davy Jones (who later was a member of 'the Monkees' musical group that had a television show) and this was followed by Hello Dolly starring Carol Channing who was the original 'Dolly' of the Broadway Production.
+Also, 'My Fair Lady' played here too as did Burt Bacharach's, 'Promises, Promises.'

 In 1932, the theater closed during the Great Depression.
 In 1945, the Shubert Organization purchased the venue, remodeled, and reopened it as the Sam Shubert Theatre.
 The Nederlander Organization purchased the building in 1991, however, Chicago Public Schools owned the land until 1997 when Nederlander also purchased it.
-Between January 2005 and May 2006, the theater underwent restoration and a name change to the LaSalle Bank Theatre and floors 4-21 of the adjoining office building were converted to the Hampton Inn Majestic Hotel.
+From January 2005 to May 2006, the theater underwent restoration and a name change to the LaSalle Bank Theatre and floors 4-21 of the adjoining office building were converted to the Hampton Inn Majestic Hotel.
 The hotel & theatre share the building, with the theatre on floors 1-6 & the hotel on floors 4-21.
 The hotel has a small entrance west of the theatre entrance with its own address of 22 West Monroe Street.
 Since 2000, the theater has been operated by the Nederlander subsidiary, Broadway In Chicago, and has hosted touring productions, pre-Broadway productions and world premieres.
 Nederlander sells naming rights.
 In May 2008, the theater was renamed the Bank of America Theatre when that company acquired LaSalle Bank in 2007.
 In 2017, it became CIBC Theater when that company bought the then current naming rights holder, PrivateBank.